 Canada is surrounded by the Atlantic Ocean to the east and by the Pacific Ocean to the west.
 You can see whales of different species on each of the coasts.

-In the Quebec province to the east which connects to the Gulf of San Lorenzo, you are almost guaranteed to be able to see white and blue whale, sperm whale, porpoise, and beluga whale.
+In the Quebec province to the east which connects to the Gulf of San Lorenzo, you are almost guaranteed to be able to see white and blue whales, sperm whales, porpoises, and beluga whales.

 On the coast of British Columbia to the west, orcas and humpback whales are the most abundant cetaceans species, making it the best place to watch orcas in the wild.
 Therefore, you will find many companies offer whale watching tours here.